This series looks at the origins of American counterculture through the lens of Charles Manson and the murders credited to his name.

 Charles Manson was a not a big man.
 His mug shot shows him at a measurement stick on the wall clocking in at around 5 feet 4 inches tall.
 By any measure, that height is under the norm for an American man.
 Charlie was not going to physically dominate very many men at that height, and he could not have weighed more than 125 pounds.

-Further, he was a small man in prison, where his skills to survive at that size had to be honed to a fine edge.
-He was accused of raping another boy at reform school, but he was surely on the receiving end of that equation as well.
-He later described himself as bi-sexual and it was reported by his followers that he viewed same sex sexual contact as part of how one got over their ‘hang ups or ‘ego’ about themselves.
+Further, for much of his life, he was a small man in prison, where his skills to survive at that size had to be honed to a fine edge.
+He was accused of raping another boy at reform school, but he stated he on the receiving end of that equation as well.
+He later described himself as bi-sexual and it was reported by his followers that he viewed same sex sexual contact as part of how one got over their ‘hang ups’ or ‘ego’ about themselves.

-Manson clearly wanted to be famous.
-He was strongly attracted to anyone of any celebrity status.
-One such person was Dennis Wilson of the Beach Boys, In 1968, Manson entered Dennis Wilson’s home when Wilson was not there, and when Wilson showed up, Charlie was with the women, who knew to make themselves available.
+Manson had other interests outside of his criminal path, He clearly wanted to be famous, and was attracted to anyone of any celebrity status.
+One such person was Dennis Wilson of the Beach Boys, In 1968, Manson entered Dennis Wilson’s home when Wilson was not there, and when Wilson showed up, Charlie was with the women, who knew to make themselves sexually available.
 Wilson was used for months this way.

 If so, it was another instance of Charles Manson, all five feet four of him, with a poor education and no powerful connections in his background, managed to stay moving and active, for years, often with the cooperation of the many men he encountered.
 Manson was a master manipulator who could spin good times, free love, drugs, and some light philosophy, into a lifestyle and seduce women literally and men figuratively.
+Charlie could cultivate powerful male friends wherever he went.
 He was, by any account, a remarkable figure that is inscrutable in so many ways.
 He was a bad harbinger of things to come.

 As with other small, odd men, men like Lee Harvey Oswald, one wonders how this creature could affect so much, so quickly.
 Manson used everyone to accomplish his plans, and we don’t know what those plans were, and we don’t even know all the men he encountered.
-He made a few rich and famous, men like Vince Bugliosi, he sent a few to their death, and he spawned a generation of followers who put his image on t-shirts and wore them.
+He made a few men rich and famous, men like Vince Bugliosi, he sent a few to their death, and he spawned a generation of followers who put his image on t-shirts and their own skin.
 As a leader of men, he stands alone in the depth and breath of his ability to manipulate.

 Back – Part 4: Charlie’s Girls